Alejandro-Adrian/HireRankerAI/README.md

 #### Database Connection Errors
 - Verify Supabase credentials in environment variables
 - Check that your Supabase project is active
-- Ensure database tables are created using the setup script
+- Ensure database tables are created using the setup scripts

 #### Email Not Sending
-- Verify Gmail app password is correct
+- Verify Resend API key is correct
-- Check SMTP settings
+- Check that your domain is verified in Resend dashboard
-- Ensure 2FA is enabled on Gmail account
+- Review email sending logs for errors

 #### File Upload Issues
-- Check Supabase Storage bucket configuration
+- Check blob storage configuration
 - Verify file size limits (10MB max)
-- Ensure proper permissions on storage bucket
+- Ensure proper permissions on storage

 #### Application Scoring Issues
 - Verify all required criteria are configured